mco-gh/mco.dev/content/post/poems/nerdy.md

 > So I'll give code design a good whirl!"
 > He mixed up some piles
 > Of Scrabble game tiles
-> And the result, as we know, is called Perl.
+> The result, as we know, is called Perl.

 **TfNP**: Again, Perl is a write-only programming language.